Summer Sunset: Getting Back to School-Year Bedtime

 Get Back To a Routine

 Going from a carefree summer to sitting at a desk all day can be a hard adjustment.
-Start getting your children to spend an hour or two a day sitting at the table and reading, drawing, or helping with small tabletop chores.
-Getting their bodies used to sitting still again will also be helpful when the time comes to wind down for bed.
+Start getting your children to spend an hour or two a day sitting at the table reading, drawing, or helping with small tabletop chores.
+Getting their bodies used to sitting still again will also be helpful when the time comes to wind down for bedtime.

-Stick to a certain dinner time too, and have everyone sit down for the meal at the dinner table.
+Stick to a certain dinner time, too and have everyone sit down for the meal at the dinner table.
 Schedule dinner about two hours before bedtime.

 Establish the regular “night before” routine again: bath, brushing teeth, picking out what to wear the next day.
 If your children still get bedtime stories, get back in the habit of reading to them now.
 If they are a little older, give them time to relax in bed with a book or magazine once the electronics are turned off.

-Power Down
+Power Down Well Before Bedtime

 Not Working?
 Start Earlier

 Photograph via Canva.
+Edited by Beth Gilbert-Crowell.

 NO COMMENTS